YOUR LOVE OF THE LAND

-Join the Heritage Club - and leave a lasting impact on the land we love.
+Join the Heritage Club and leave a lasting legacy for the land you love.

-There are many planned gift options, and together with your tax advisor we can find a way to help you achieve your goals to keep working lands whole and healthy for future generations.
+There are many planned gift options, and together with your tax advisor you can find an approach that aligns with your goals while keeping working lands whole and healthy for future generations.

 You can make a gift that costs you nothing during your lifetime through your will or trust.
-You can fund a charitable gift annuity that will pay you for the rest of your life.
+You can create a charitable gift annuity by making a gift to WLA that provides income for you during your lifetime and supports conservation on private and workking lands.
 You may want to donate an asset you no longer need or want.
-View a gift option that interests you to find out more.
+Explore the gift options below that interest you to find out more.

 Ways to plan your giving